'Sit down': Kangana Ranaut loses her calm at press conference

 Bollywood actor Kangana Ranaut is at it again, had an ugly spat with a journalist ahead of her OTT debut with Ekta Kapoor’s ‘Lock Upp’.

-During the event, when a journalist asked her to comment on the latest tiff between Deepika Padukone and an Instagram influencer, related to her promotional outfits of the slated movie ‘Gehraiyaan’, the celeb in response alleged the reporter to promote the other movie on her event.
+During the event, when a journalist asked Kangana Ranaut to comment on the latest tiff between Deepika Padukone and an Instagram influencer, related to her promotional outfits of the slated movie ‘Gehraiyaan’, the celeb in response alleged the reporter to promote the other movie on her event.

 View this post on Instagram